 Many of the features of adult goggles are available in youth-sized goggles.
 They are also relatively cheap, so you won’t break the bank, which is good since they will probably be growing out of them before they are worn out.

 Oakley has been the most dominant brand for years, and a leader in motocross goggle technology.
 They have the largest range and some of the biggest names in the game are using Oakleys.

 With riders like Ken Roczen, Chad Reed, Ryan Dungy, and Eli Tomac on board you can see why they are so popular.

 A relatively new brand taking the motocross world by storm.
 Their simplistic design allows riders to easily replace lenses and accessories as their 3 main models, the Strata, Accuri, and Racecraft use the same lens shape.

-Scott are well known for producing a high quality, functional goggle with lots of adjustment and a good fit for a wide range of face shapes and sizes.
+Scott is well known for producing a high-quality, functional goggle with lots of adjustment and a good fit for a wide range of face shapes and sizes.

 Their history goes back about 45 years!
 I have used Scott goggles back in the early ’80s.
 They were pretty dominant back then.